MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-duplicate-device.md

 # Code 42 - CM_PROB_DUPLICATE_DEVICE

-This function is reserved for system use.

-A duplicate device was detected.
+This Device Manager error message indicates that a duplicate device was detected.

 ## Error Code